joe-singh/su2diffusion/README.md

 ## Paper Experiment Notebook

-Run order for a fresh Colab runtime:
+Run order for a fresh notebook runtime:

 1. Run the install/import setup cells.
 2. Train the local single-qubit gate generator to create `local_gates` and `local_labels`.